theDavidCoen/Q-A-about-Bitcoin/CONTRIBUTING.md

 Added by: @thedavidcoen
 ////
 ```

-The best way to contribute to this book is by making a pull request:
+## Translations

+You will find translation folders inside [translations](tree/master/translations).
+If you don't see your language, please follow these steps:

 1. Login with your GitHub account or create one now
 2. Fork the `Q-A-about-Bitcoin` repository.
+Create your language folder under [translations](tree/master/translations).
 Work on your fork.
 In particular you can clone it to your local computer with `git clone https://github.com/ADD_YOUR_GIT_USER_NAME_HERE/Q-A-about-Bitcoin.git`
-3. Create a new branch on which to make your change, e.g. `git checkout -b my_code_contribution`, or make the change on the `develop` branch.
-4. Please do one pull request PER asciidoc file, to avoid large merges.
+3. Please do one pull request PER asciidoc file, to avoid large merges.
 Edit the asciidoc file where you want to make a change or create a new asciidoc file in the `contrib` directory if you're not sure where your contribution might fit.
-5. Edit `preface.asciidoc` and add your own name to the list of contributors under the Acknowledgment section.
+4. Edit `preface.asciidoc` and add your own name to the list of contributors under the Acknowledgment section.
 Use your name, or a GitHub username, or a pseudonym.
-6. Commit your change.
+5. Commit your change.
 Include a commit message describing the correction.
-7. Submit a pull request against the Q-A-about-Bitcoin repository.
+6. Submit a pull request against the Q-A-about-Bitcoin repository.
-8. I currently use one line per sentence to make reviewing of pull requests and diffs easier.
+7. I currently use one line per sentence to make reviewing of pull requests and diffs easier.
 Make sure to follow this style guide and **turn off auto formatting** of your editor.

+## Contributing with new material or corrections

+Do the steps above without creating language folders but working on the already available files.

 ## Contributing with an issue